 Lesson: Close-ups eliminate the periphery and reveal subtle textural details.
 A tighter shot can be particularly useful when a plant is too big to show in its entirety without obscuring its most beautiful or identifying features.

-To get this photo: I used a telephoto lens to visually isolate a few key details of the ‘Francoise Juranville’ rose (Rosa ‘Francoise Juranville’, USDA Hardiness Zones 6–9), which we also see scaling the porch millwork on the facing page.
+To get this photo: I used a telephoto lens to visually isolate a few key details of the ‘Francoise Juranville’ rose (Rosa ‘Francoise Juranville’, USDA Hardiness Zones 6–9), which we also see scaling the porch millwork.
 In this more intimate shot, background elements fall quickly out of focus, guiding our attention to the finely textured flowers, buds, and stems.

 Type of Shot: The Environmental Portrait